CriMilanese/ml_music_generation/README.md

 # Music generation with machine learning
 This project was meant to be the result of an assignment for the course of Machine Leaning at Vrije Unieversiteit - Amsterdam.
 It became a joint effort to experiment the power of machine learning for music composition, with satisfying results given its time constraints.
 It is

-It is composed of two parts, one exploiting basic probability theories and a second, more advanced, using modern recurrent neural networks, both with the goal of producing a sequence of notes by prepending an input of the same type
+It is composed of two parts, one exploiting basic probability theories and a second, more advanced, using modern recurrent neural networks, both with the goal of producing a sequence of notes by prepending an input of the same type.

-## Hidden Markov Model
+##### File structure:
++ src/
+_contains the whole python project source code_
++ pickles/
+_includes all python data structures in a handy pickle format_
++ midi/
+_all MIDI sample files to be parsed are stored here_
++ \_\_pycache__
+_contains the compiled bytecode of our files_
++ tex_report/
+_all you need to have is the L<sub>A</sub>T<sub>E</sub>X package installed to be able to compile .tex into PDF, but a simple text editor will be enough to edit it_

 ## Long Short Term Memory

+###### for more information take a look at the resulting article in the **docs** folder, which is compiled using latex environment

 <!-- ### songs generator